 The application is then processed, where the Processor will order a property inspection, appraisal, title report, and credit report.
 He will examine the reports and appraisals to check for any legal property issues that may require further investigation.
 All the details contained in the application will then be verified for accuracy and integrity.
 The loan package is then assembled, and all the documents checked for completeness, in order to be submitted to the underwriter.

 The underwriter will assess the borrower’s risk of defaulting on the loan and ensure that they meet the minimum requirements to qualify for it.
 They will review the borrower’s debt-to-income ratio, assets, credit history, and any other financial measures to forecast their ability to meet their mortgage payments.
 Underwriting is the stage at which the borrower will find out whether their loan has been approved or denied.
+It is important for borrowers to consider the pros and cons of different mortgage options, including reverse mortgages, during this stage.

 In the US, a Closing Disclosure (CD) that outlines the final details of the loan, from the monthly projected payments and loan terms to the total closing costs, will be given to the borrower at least 3 days before the closing date.
 Once the file is transferred to the closing department, all down payments and closing costs will have to be paid.
 It is at this point that the lender will release the funds for the borrower to purchase the property.